FREQUENTLY ASKED QUESTIONS

 Yes.
 The Fuller Center is an ecumenical Christian organization that bases its work on what Fuller Center founder Millard Fuller called, “The Economics of Jesus” and “The Theology of the Hammer.”
 We work in partnership with people around the world, of all faiths and backgrounds, to build God’s Kingdom on earth by improving and transforming lives.

-No. We work with people of all faiths who share our basic belief in giving dignity to all by helping them own a home.
-For example, many of our partners in Nepal are Hindus, and we work with Buddhists in Sri Lanka and Muslims in Senegal.
+No. We welcome all volunteers who share our basic belief in giving dignity to all by helping them own a home.
+We believe Jesus would not want us to place religious requirements on beneficiaries, so we don’t.
+For example, many of our partner families in Nepal are Hindus, and we work with Buddhists in Sri Lanka and Muslims in Senegal.

 After a successful record of 29 years as founder and President of Habitat for Humanity International, the board of directors decided in 2005 that it was time to part ways with its founder and his wife, Linda, due to major differences, primarily about Habitat’s vision and operating philosophy.
 Millard, along with Linda, created The Fuller Center to continue their grass-roots and Christ-centered mission of eliminating poverty housing around the world.